 In about 1930, he moved from the township to Greensburg, Westmoreland County, PA.

 William died of a heart attack in Greensburg, at the age of 70, on Aug.
 25, 1942.
 His obituary in the Connellsville Daily Courier reported that his remains were returned to Connellsville for burial in Hill Grove Cemetery, following a funeral led by Rev. Harry R. Roach of the First Presbyterian Church.

 Daughter Savannah Lorena Firestone (1874-1955) was born Aug.
-4, 1874.
+4, 1874 in Normalville.
 She may have been given her middle name after the famed Civil War song Lorena.

-In July 1895, when she was age 21, she married James Moore McManus ( ? -1955), a native of Parkersburg, Wood County, WV, but a resident of Connellsville at the time.
+In July 1895, when she was age 21, she married James Moore McManis (April 14, 1870-1955), the son of James and Martha (Young) McManis, also spelled "McManus."
+He was a native of Parkersburg, Wood County, WV, but a resident of Connellsville at the time of marriage.
 The ceremony was performed at her parents' home in Normalville by Rev. McClay.
 (The family name has been misspelled often as "McManis" and "McMannis.")

-They resided at 608 East Murphy Avenue in Connellsville, and had three children -- Edna A. McManis, Wilbur E. McManis and Albert C. McManis.
+They resided at 608 East Murphy Avenue in Connellsville and produced three children -- Albert C. McManis, Wilbur E. McManis and Edna A. McManis.

 Savannah and James were married for 60 years, and passed away within six hours of each other, on Jan.
 17, 1955.
-He died first, at Connellsville State Hospital, at the age of 84.
+He died first, from the effects of hardening of the arteries and heart disease, at Connellsville State Hospital, at the age of 84.